My Google Maps coverage

 From what I have found, the only remains of any railway track I could see were at the south quay.

-King's Lynn Harbour junction
+South Lynn bridges & Harbour junction

 I found this picture with the help of the King's Lynn and area Model by J T Colquhoun's Facebook page.